Related Websites of Brian Cohen, Luthier: SoundPost | Violins | Lutes and Early Instruments | Rare and Unusual Instruments for Sale

 Model 'T 1935'

-This is a traditional model guitar, based closely on a Hauser 1 made in 1935, formerly in the collection of Victoria Kingsley, who purchased the guitar from the maker.
-This guitar was measured and examined closely while in her possesion, and many succesful examples have been constructed over the years.
+This is a traditional model guitar, based closely on a Hauser 1 made in 1935, formerly in the collection of Victoria Kingsley, who purchased the guitar directly from the maker.
+I measured this guitar closely while it was in her possession, and many successful examples of this smaller guitar have been constructed over the years.
 In every respect identical to a model 'T' above, i.e. a typical and traditional light Hauser 1 type model , the main difference being a smaller body and a shorter scale length at 64 cms, making it ideal for anyone with a smaller reach, but still maximising the tonal possibilities.
-Offered usually in Indian , Spruce table, option of simple or multiple bindings and purflings, and either Rodgers or Alessi tuners, and a fitted case by Hiscox, Calton or Accord .
+A Model T plus is also offered with a scale of 64,5 cms on a marginally larger plantilla.
+Offered usually in Indian , Spruce table, option of simple or multiple bindings and purflings, and Rodgers tuners, with a unique rosette being made for each.
 Prices according to specification.

 'Acoustic' guitars- (well all guitars are acoustic, but you know what I mean!)

 Steel strings, based on Martin 000 designs from the 1930's, 12 or 14 fret neck, suitable for finger style playing.
-Rosewood, ( options are maple, koa or other woods), Spruce, Alessi tuners in a slotted headstock, custom inlays to order, cellulose lacquer or oil finish, adjustable neck angle and action height, these are amongst the finest steel stringed guitars available today.
+Rosewood, ( options are Maple, Koa or other woods), Spruce, with Alessi tuners in a slotted headstock, custom inlays to order, cellulose lacquer or oil finish, adjustable neck angle and action height, these are amongst the finest steel stringed guitars available today.
 Custom made, so no specific measurements can be given here.
-Enquire.
-Case supplied- Accord, but depends on shape.
+Enquire, please.

 Flamenco guitars